giltene/GilExamples/SpinWaitTest/README.md

-(See draft Runtime.onSpinWait() JEP here: [https://github.com/giltene/GilExamples/blob/master/SpinWaitTest/JEPdraft.md])
+(See draft Thread.onSpinWait() JEP here: [https://github.com/giltene/GilExamples/blob/master/SpinWaitTest/JEPdraft.md])

 #SpinWaitTest

-A simple thread-to-thread communication latency test that measures and reports on the behavior of thread-to-thread ping-pong latencies when spinning using a shared volatile field, aling with the impact of using a Runtime.onSpinWait() call on that latency behavior.
+A simple thread-to-thread communication latency test that measures and reports on the behavior of thread-to-thread ping-pong latencies when spinning using a shared volatile field, aling with the impact of using a Thread.onSpinWait() call on that latency behavior.

-This test can be used to measure and document the impact of Runtime.onSpinWait() behavior on thread-to-thread communication latencies.
+This test can be used to measure and document the impact of Thread.onSpinWait() behavior on thread-to-thread communication latencies.
 E.g. when the two threads are pinned to the two hardware threads of a shared x86 core (with a shared L1), this test will demonstrate an estimate the best case thread-to-thread latencies possible on the